Jury selection begins in trial of Giuliani associate

 Parnas and a co-defendant, Andrey Kukushkin, are also accused of arranging donations on behalf of a Russian financier, Andrey Muraviev, as part of an effort to expand his legal marijuana businesses in the United States.
 Prosecutors said Muraviev put up $1 million dollars for the venture.

-U.S. District Judge Paul Oetken introduced the case Tuesday to 35 prospective jurors spaced apart from one another in a New York courtroom because of coronavirus concerns.
+U.S. District Judge J. Paul Oetken introduced the case Tuesday to 35 prospective jurors spaced apart from one another in a New York courtroom because of coronavirus concerns.

 He described each of six counts and said the jury was being selected for a trial expected to last two weeks after opening arguments likely to occur Wednesday.